sedara0218/prime_project_java/README.md

 #### 2. Open the terminal or command prompt to the location of the directory where the files are saved. <br />
 #### 3. Type `java programEfficiency` into the terminal
   * to end the program before completion press ctrl-C
+  * view the note at the bottom of this page to run the program with MORE memory

 ## Expected Output:
 *Note times will vary per machine